DS202-at-ISU/lab-2-lab2-team4/README.md

     ## #   `FinishedBsmtArea (sf)` <dbl>, `LotArea(sf)` <dbl>, AC <chr>,
     ## #   FirePlace <chr>, Neighborhood <fct>

 2. Is there a variable of special interest?
+The variable of special interest is `Sale Price`.

 3. Start the exploration with the main variable: